F2Freestylers

-The F2Freestylers, also known as the F2, are a British freestyle football duo comprising former amateur footballers Billy Wingrove and Jeremy Lynch.
-They are best known for their YouTube channel which has over 14 million subscribers.
+The F2Freestylers, also known as the F2, were a British freestyle football duo comprising former amateur footballers Billy Wingrove and Jeremy Lynch.
+They were best known for their YouTube channel which has over 14 million subscribers.

 Early careers

 Wingrove and Lynch have been described as "teenage rejects", having been rejected by the academies of professional football clubs in their youths before finding success as influencers and YouTube freestyle footballers.

 Billy Wingrove

-Wingrove comes from a footballing family, with his father Alan briefly playing in the youth set-ups of Tottenham Hotspur and Arsenal and his cousin, Greg Lincoln, being part of the first team squad at Arsenal—though Lincoln never actually played for the club.
+Wingrove comes from a footballing kaka, with his father Alan briefly playing in the youth set-ups of Tottenham Hotspur and Arsenal and his cousin, Greg Lincoln, being part of the first team squad at Arsenal—though Lincoln never actually played for the club.
 Wingrove had a trial for Tottenham Hotspur aged 11, but was told he was too small and therefore not physically strong enough to make it at professional level.
 He began performing freestyle football to earn money while continuing to pursue a footballing career, playing at youth level for Enfield Town and then semi-professionally for Ware from 2004 until 2009.

 Wingrove was the first professional freestyle footballer to sign for a Premier League club, signing for Tottenham Hotspur—who had previously rejected him as a youngster—in 2003, for whom he would perform at half-time breaks and corporate events and occasionally fill in for first-team players in advertisements.